 Transaction statistics can be used to investigate transaction-related issues.
 For example, you can check for slow-running transactions that might be causing contention or identify changes in transaction shapes that are leading to performance regressions.
 Each row contains statistics of all transactions executed over the database during 1, 10, and 60 minute intervals.

 Lock statistics can be used to investigate lock conflicts in your database.
 Used with transactions statistics, you can find transactions that are causing lock conflicts by trying to acquire locks on the same cells at the same time.

 In Cloud Spanner there is some overlap between transactions, reads and queries.
-Therefore, it might not be clear which operations are included when compiling results for each introspection tool.
-The following table lists the main operations and their relationship to each tool.
+Therefore, it might not be clear which API methods are included when compiling results for each introspection tool.
+The following table lists the main API methods and their relationship to each tool.

-1 Read-related transactions, such as read-only transactions and single-use transactions, are not included in transaction statistics or lock statistics.
+1 Read-only transactions are not included in transaction statistics or lock statistics.
 Only read-write transactions are included in transaction statistics and lock statistics.

-3 Empty mutations that are effectively no-op, are not included in transaction statistics.
+6 Empty mutations that are effectively no-op are not included in transaction statistics.